“Apres Exquis” The Return of the Cadavre Exquis, ed. Jane Philbrick. New York: The Drawing Center, 1993, pp. 43-71.

 Le vapeur ailée séduit l’oiseau fermé a clé.
 Winged steam seduced the locked up bird. – cadavre exquis

 Relegated to the periphery, hands-on collage nonetheless remained a central and reigning principle of surrealist practice.
 It became integral to the popular surrealist diversion cadavre exquis.
 Early examples of the game, composed entirely of drawing, were superseded by more elaborate works augmented by the addition of bits of paper and ephemera clipped from magazines, catalogues, and photographs.
 Cadavre exquis was a curiosity to the surrealists precisely because it laid bare the workings of collage.
-In the preface to an exhibition catalogue of Max Ernst’s photo collages, Breton described the process of making collage as “attaining two widely separate realities without departing from the realm of our experience, of bringing them together and drawing a spark from their contact.”15
+In the preface to an exhibition catalogue of Max Ernst’s photo collages, Breton described the process of making collage as “attaining two widely separate realities without departing from the realm of our experience, of bringing them together and drawing a spark from their contact.”[footnote=15]

 Governed by chance, cadavre exquis playfully tested collage, fanning a gentle breeze to the match struck between images.
 Failures were as instructive and as pleasurable as successes.